ajay9803/db-assignment-2/readme.md

 9. Average Age of Students Enrolled in Science Course
 10. Grade of Students Enrolled in the History Course

+## Others

-## The `results` is included in the `Database Assignment 2.pdf` with both: The queries and the results.
+The `results` is included in the `Database Assignment 2.pdf` with both: The queries and the results.

-## The png's contain the ER Diagram for the books-store schema and students-data schema
+The png's contain the ER Diagram for the books-store schema and students-data schema